andela-technology/qualified-docs/content/reference/account/account-team/data-export.md

 ## Candidates / Students

 A list of developers who have used Qualified with your team.
-Includes basic information about the developers such as their name, email, state, and various event time stamps.
+Includes basic information about the developers such as their name, email, state and various event timestamps.

 If you have a lot of candidates, you can filter the list to a specific Assessment.

 ## Assessment Results

 A list of all assessment results for your team.
-Includes some basic information about the developer, the assessment name, score, and current state, and more.
+Includes some basic information about the developer, the assessment name, score, current state and more.

 If you have a lot of candidates, you can filter the list to a specific Assessment.
 If you don't filter the export and you have candidates take multiple assessments, you will see them in the list more than once.

 ## Assessment Summaries

-A list of each of your assessments, with summarized result counts.
+A list of each of your assessments with summarized result counts.

 You can limit this list to assessments of a specific status if you would like.